matus-chochlik/oglplus/README.txt

  * OGLPLUS_DEP_LIBS - list of (semicolon-separated) .lib files to be linked to the examples.
 Typically glew32.lib;freeglut_static.lib.

+ * OGLPLUS_PP_DEFS - list of (semicolon-separated) preprocessor symbols
+   that should be defined.
+Typically GLEW_STATIC;FREEGLUT_STATIC for static linking of GLEW and FreeGLUT.

 These variables can be set either as system or user environment variables or the "OGLplus-site.props" property sheet file (located in the solution's directory) can be used.
 Either edit the file in a text editor or use MSVC's